instituteofai/fifa-player-analysis/README.md

 ## Outline

-1. Scrap **FIFA 20** data from https://sofifa.com/.
+1. Scrape **FIFA 20** data from https://sofifa.com/.
 See [this](https://github.com/amanthedorkknight/fifa18-all-player-statistics) repository for reference.

 2. Clean the data and prepare a dataset.